Gsherman1/bmiCalculator/README.md

-# bmiCalculator
+# ladder calculator
-Demo code to calculate the BMI for ICS 385 Spring 2020 class
+Demo code to calculate the ladder for ICS 385 Spring 2020 class